heysuhith/heysuhith/README.md

-- 👋 Hi, I’m @heysuhith
+- 👋 Hi, I’m Suhith Vasanth
 - 👀 I’m interested in ...
 Tech & Automobile
 - 🌱 I’m currently learning ...
-12th
+UI/UX, Animation & 3D Modelling
 - 💞️ I’m looking to collaborate on ... idk
 - 📫 How to reach me ...
 All social media with username - @heysuhith